 - respect for the resources used to conduct research;

 - appropriate acknowledgement of contributors to research; and

 - responsible communication of research findings.

-Research Services is now offering the Epigeum online 'Research Integrity, Second Edition' programme for use by all research staff and students.
+Research Services provides the Epigeum online 'Research Integrity, Second Edition' programme for use by all research staff and students.

-The module provides practical advice on dealing with the complex issues that can arise while planning, conducting and reporting research.
+The modules provide practical advice on dealing with the complex issues that can arise while planning, conducting and reporting research.
 The programme covers every stage of the research process.

 Once you have registered, you are able to complete at your own pace.

 - Initial completion of ‘Research Integrity, Second Edition’; and then

 - Completion of ‘Research Integrity, Concise’ every 3 years.